idavis/octopress/source/_posts/2012-08-29-prototypal-inheritance-using-powershell-part-4-static-properties.markdown

 }
 ```

+Enough background, let's look at an example.
 Borrowing the example from [Part 1][], I am making the `Message` static so that it can be modified and used by separate instances.

 ```
 function New-SapiVoice {